azizp128/data-science-projects/exploring-nyc-public-school-test-result-scores/README.md

     - This high standard deviation suggests that the schools in Manhattan have a wide range of SAT scores.
 Some schools perform significantly better than others, leading to this variability.

         ![Manhattan's SAT ](charts/sat_distribution_manhattan.png)
-    - This could indicate that some schools in Manhattan are top performers with very high SAT scores, while others are performing below average, creating a larger spread in scores.
+    - This indicate that some schools in Manhattan are top performers with very high SAT scores, while others are performing below average, creating a larger spread in scores.
 It suggests that the educational performance in Manhattan's schools is not uniform.